Skip to main content

 Total amount of tax debt by customer type as at the end of each quarter

-Total amount of quarterly tax debt by customer type up to March 2023
+Graph showing quarterly total amount of tax debt by customer type up to June 2024

 Notes: